 Days 5-7: Deep Algarve Exploration

-• Day 5: Explore Lagos’ Old Town, visit Praia do Camilo and Praia Dona Ana beaches, and walk the scenic boardwalks and cliff paths at Ponta da Piedade.
+- Day 5: Wander Lagos’ Old Town, hit Praia do Camilo, and walk the boardwalks clinging to the cliffs at Ponta da Piedade.

-• Day 7: Drive to southwestern Europe’s tip to visit the historic Sagres fort and Cabo de São Vicente lighthouse, known as “the end of the world.”
-Explore the rugged Costa Vicentina natural park beaches like Praia do Amado or Praia da Arrifana, popular with surfers.
+- Day 7: Drive out to the extreme southwestern edge of Europe to see the fort in Sagres Portugal and the Cabo de São Vicente lighthouse.
+Hit the wild, surf-heavy beaches of the Costa Vicentina like Praia do Amado or Praia da Arrifana.

 Day 8: Scenic Coastal Return to Lisbon

-Instead of the direct inland motorway, take the scenic Alentejo coast route with stops in charming seaside towns like Vila Nova de Milfontes or the chic Comporta.
-Overnight in a coastal town like Sesimbra or drive completely back to Lisbon.
+Ignore the fast inland toll roads and drive north along the rugged Alentejo coast.
+Stop in incredibly charming seaside towns like Vila Nova de Milfontes or the ultra-chic village of Comporta Portugal.
+You can stay the night in a coastal spot like Sesimbra or push all the way back into Lisbon.

 Day 9: Final Day in Lisbon